-Posted on behalf of Janet, Jenner & Suggs on Oct 05, 2015 in Medical Malpractice
+Posted on behalf of Janet, Janet & Suggs, LLC on October 5, 2015 in Medical Malpractice Blog Posts

 A telltale sign of the 13-month-old’s spinal cord injury was there on the x-ray for all to see, but nobody did.
 Not the doctor who ordered it, not the radiologist who signed off on it, not the doctor who wrote in her chart that the x-rays showed nothing unusual.

-"If they had, the little girl, named Destiny*, would be walking today,"" says MyAdvocates attorney Kenneth Suggs.
+“If they had, the little girl, named Destiny*, would be walking today,”” says Boston personal injury attorney Kenneth Suggs.